Jeffrey Wert (1986 - 2020) - Obituary

-Jeffrey Richard Wert, 34, of Stroudsburg, died Wednesday evening, October 7, 2020, at St. Luke's Hospice House in Bethlehem due to complications of a brain tumor.
+Jeffrey R. Wert, 34, of Stroudsburg, died Wednesday evening, October 7, 2020, at St. Luke's Hospice House in Bethlehem due to complications of a brain tumor.

 Born on August 26, 1986 in Abington Pennsylvania, he was a 2005 graduate of Stroudsburg High School where he was active in track, football, swimming, jazz band, concert band, and the school musical.
 He received his Bachelor of Arts degree in Political Science and Masters degree in Secondary Education from East Stroudsburg University; and attended Glasgow Caledonian University in Scotland.
 While in college he played football and rugby.